Impact of Heat Stress

-How can you find the telltale signs of heat stress in your records?
-A few of the key areas include reduced milk production; butterfat depression; declines in reproductive performance; more clinical and subclinical mastitis; and elevated morbidity in transition cows.
+How can you spot the telltale signs of heat stress in your records?
+Key indicators include reduced milk production, butterfat depression, declines in reproductive performance, increased cases of clinical and subclinical mastitis, and higher morbidity rates in transition cows.

-In this fact sheet, we will give you sample commands and examples of the resulting data you can use to unlock the power of your herd’s Dairy Comp 305 records.
+In this fact sheet, we’ll provide sample commands and examples of data that can help you unlock valuable insights from your herd’s Dairy Comp records.

 Milk Production